 4. Make Sure Your Website is Working for You.

 Usually, the most important part of a website is the call to action.
 Free consultations are meaningless, because everyone offers them.
 You need to offer useful incentives to your audience to give them a good reason to provide their personal contact info.
-It could be coupons, new client specials or useful downloads that position you as the go-to source.
+It could be coupons, new client specials or useful downloads that position your business as the go-to source.
 Create a unique landing page with a simple form for each offer.
 But, keep the contact forms simple.
 The more info you ask for, the less inclined people are to provide it.
 You likely won’t get this right the first time.
 So, take a trial-and-error approach.
-A good rule of thumb is to redirect all contact form submissions to a thank you page to show your appreciation, provide next steps and offer freebies.
+A good rule of thumb and nice gesture, is to redirect all contact form submissions to a thank you page to show your appreciation, provide next steps and offer freebies.

 5. Consider Hiring a Professional

 Nothing beats home-cooking, except when it comes to your marketing.
 If you’re not professionally trained and have been getting by doing your own marketing, it might be time to get more serious.
 Sooner or later, you’ll need to bring in the pros to help raise your profile.
 This is simply the cost of doing business.
 It should be viewed as an investment, not an expense.
 Going cheap will reflect poorly on your brand and hurt your business in the end.
+And, by the way, your more-serious competitors have likely already taken this step.

 If you don’t think you can afford to hire a professional, work out some trades or payment plans.
 You might be surprised how willing people are to work with you.
 By doing your own marketing, you’re taking time away from the things you do best (like making money to pay for marketing) and devaluing your time.
 And, it usually shows.